 Before you even think about what plants you like or want, you need to know what your plants need to do, whether it’s as simple as growing in a certain shape or way, or acting as a screen.
 For pergolas, to provide some extra protection from the sun, as well as to take advantage of the pergola’s shape and design, look at climbing plants that have large amounts of foliage, or even consider trees like the Japanese Maple that’ll give you plenty of shade as well as colour.

 Once you know what your plants need to do, you can start narrowing down your possible candidates by finding out what conditions these plants will have to face daily.
 Is your pergola built on rich soil, or hard clay?
 Is there a lot of direct sunlight falling on it, or will those plants need to manage in a bit of gloom?
 Don’t forget, you can also use pots and containers to grow your plants if you’ve got a few specimens in mind that you’d love to have, but might struggle with the conditions you’ve got.

-There’s no ideal selection of plants for every pergola, unfortunately, but that doesn’t mean there isn’t a perfect set of plants for your pergola just waiting for you to find.
+There’s no ideal selection of plants for every cheap pergola in Sydney, unfortunately, but that doesn’t mean there isn’t a perfect set of plants for your pergola just waiting for you to find.
 It’s all about knowing what you want, doing your research, and being willing to be both flexible and a little bit creative.

 Kevin Pobjie grew up in Sydney and started working in the home improvements industry over 30 years ago.
 He is married with two children, one boy and one girl, 24 and 20.
 Kevin started selling awnings, pergolas and sunrooms using Hunter Douglas and Stramit before he started Wizard Home Improvements in Granville in late 2004.
 He is now licensed by fair-trading to build awnings.